Aggregated Ethernet Interfaces Overview

 -

 QFabric systems support a special LAG called an FCoE LAG, which enables you to transport FCoE traffic and regular Ethernet traffic (traffic that is not FCoE traffic) across the same link aggregation bundle.
-Standard LAGs use a hashing algorithm to determine which physical link in the LAG is used for a transmission, so communication between two devices might use different physical links in the LAG for different transmissions.
-An FCoE LAG ensures that FCoE traffic uses the same physical link in the LAG for requests and replies in order to preserve the virtual point-to-point link between the FCoE device converged network adapter (CNA) and the FC SAN switch across a QFabric system Node device.
+Standard LAGs use a hashing algorithm to determine the physical link used for transmission.
+Thus, communication between two devices might use different physical links in the LAG for different transmissions.
+An FCoE LAG ensures that FCoE traffic uses the same physical link in the LAG for requests and replies.
+This preserves the virtual point-to-point link between the FCoE device converged network adapter (CNA) and the FC SAN switch across a QFabric system Node device.
 An FCoE LAG does not provide load balancing or link redundancy for FCoE traffic.
 However, regular Ethernet traffic uses the standard hashing algorithm and receives the usual LAG benefits of load balancing and link redundancy in an FCoE LAG.
 See Understanding FCoE LAGs for more information.

 Link Aggregation Control Protocol (LACP)